prefix-dev/pixi/docs/tutorials/rust.md

 Hello, world!
 ```

-Congratulations you have a Rust project running on your machine with pixi!
+Congratulations, you have a Rust project running on your machine with pixi!

 ## Next steps, why is this useful when there is `rustup`?
 Cargo is not a binary package manager, but a source package manager.